Oahu Dream Weddings Tips & Advice

 - Be happy, smile, relax, look at each other often but, not the entire time LOL.

 - Avoid looking into space, the ground, or anywhere else except at your mate, the officiate, musician, or whatever is going on for the ceremony.
+There is no need to look at the phographer unless, asked.

 - Avoid habits like: pursing your lips, running your tongue over your teeth constantly, or make habitual and frequent mouth or tongue movements.
 If it's a unconscious habit, try your best :)

 - We try to keep an eye on it at the start of the ceremony but, we are not responsible for your wardrobe malfunctions (labels, straps, ill-fitting attire, etc).
+Check your wardrobe.

 Photography and video by others: